ropensci/tinkr/.github/CONTRIBUTING.md

 ### Code of Conduct

-Please note that the tinkr project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the tinkr project is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).
 By contributing to this project you agree to abide by its terms.

 ### See rOpenSci [contributing guide](https://ropensci.github.io/dev_guide/contributingguide.html)
 for further details.

-### Discussion forum

-Check out our [discussion forum](https://discuss.ropensci.org) if you think your issue requires a longer form discussion.

-### Prefer to Email?

-Email the person listed as maintainer in the `DESCRIPTION` file of this repo.

-Though note that private discussions over email don't help others - of course email is totally warranted if it's a sensitive problem of any kind.

 ### Thanks for contributing!

-This contributing guide is adapted from the tidyverse contributing guide available at https://raw.githubusercontent.com/r-lib/usethis/master/inst/templates/tidy-contributing.md
+This contributing guide was initially adapted from the tidyverse contributing guide available at https://raw.githubusercontent.com/r-lib/usethis/master/inst/templates/tidy-contributing.md